Will the Nuremberg Moot Court take place in 2021?

 If I do not have a valid passport at the time of application, can I still apply?

 If you do not have a valid passport at the time of application, please add “Passport pending” in the passport number field.
-Your passport details shall be provided after the written rounds.
+Your passport details shall be provided after the written rounds (not applicable to the 2021 online competition).

 If I do not need any visa to come to Germany, do I have to provide my passport details in the application form?

-No. Only Team Members who need a visa shall provide their passport details.
+No. Only Team Members who need a visa shall provide their passport details (not applicable to the 2021 online competition).

 What shall the motivation for the Nuremberg Moot Court include?